matkrin/telescope-spell-errors.nvim/README.md

 ## Usage

-Once installed, you can invoke the picker with the vim command:
+Once installed and spell checking is on, you can invoke the picker with the vim
+command:

 ```vim
 :Telescope spell_errors